-Ideally, you should wait until your cat goes to the toilet so you can check their stool is normal after consuming milk.
+Ideally, you should wait until your cat goes to the toilet so that you can check its stool is normal after consuming milk.

-If your cat enjoyed the milk and didn’t experience any adverse side effects, this suggests they are not lactose or milk intolerant.
-If that’s the case, you may decide to treat your cat with a small serving of milk every now and then.
+If your cat enjoyed the milk and didn’t experience any adverse side effects, this suggests that it’s not lactose or milk intolerant.
+If that’s the case, you may decide to treat your cat to a small serving of milk occasionally.

-There’s nothing necessarily wrong with this but remember that milk is not an adequate meal replacement.
-Even if your cat can tolerate regular cow’s milk, you still may wish to give them milk that’s lower in lactose, just in case their tolerance changes.
+Remember, milk isn’t an adequate meal replacement.
+Even if your cat can tolerate drinking regular cow’s milk, you still may wish to give it milk that’s lower in lactose, just in case its tolerance changes.

 Does All Milk Contain Lactose?

-All milk from mammals (i.e., dairy) contains lactose when it is in its natural state.
-However, the milk of different mammals contains different amounts of lactose.
+All milk from mammals (dairy) contains lactose in its natural state.
+However, the milk of different mammals contains varying amounts of lactose.

 Also, lactose is reduced or removed from some types of milk to make it more digestible.
-So, which milk contains the most lactose and which contains the least?
+So, which milk contains the most lactose and which milk contains the least lactose?

-Sheep’s milk contains high levels of lactose (and casein) compared to other kinds of milk.
-It won’t be suitable for a lactose intolerant cat, or a cat with a casein allergy.
+Sheep’s milk contains high levels of lactose (and casein) compared to other kinds of milk, so it’ll be unsuitable for lactose-intolerant cats or cats with a casein allergy.

-However, when sheep’s milk is fermented into cheese or yogurt, the lactose is almost eliminated.
+However, lactose is almost eliminated when sheep’s milk is fermented into cheese or yogurt.
 This milk also contains high levels of linoleic acid and other beneficial fatty acids.

-Regular cow’s milk – the milk most of us have in our fridges – contains the second-highest level of lactose (around 5%) so it will be difficult for some cats to digest.
+Regular cow’s milk contains the second-highest lactose level (around 5%), so it’ll be difficult for most cats to digest.

-Goat’s milk has 20-30% less lactose than cow’s milk.
-It is also richer in vitamin A than cow’s milk.
-As such, it is probably a bit easier for cats to digest.
+Goat’s milk has 20-30% less lactose than cow’s milk and is richer in vitamin A than cow’s milk.
+As such, it is probably easier for cats to digest.

-Plant milk (such as soy oat, and almond) are lactose-free, but they are not suitable for cats to consume.
+Plant milk such as soy, oat, and almond are lactose-free, but they’re unsuitable for cats.

-Lactose-free milk for humans tends to contain 95%-98% less lactose than regular cow’s milk so they may be much easier for cats to digest.
+Lactose-free milk for humans tends to contain 95%-98% less lactose than regular cow’s milk, so it’s much easier for cats to digest.

 Lactose-Free Milk for Cats

-This is similar to human-grade lacto-free milk, but it is enriched with a few extra ingredients.
+This is similar to human-grade lactose-free milk, but it is enriched with extra vitamins and minerals.